yukara-ikemiya/wavefit-pytorch/README.md

 ## Building a training environment

 To simplify setting up the training environment, I recommend to use container systems like `Docker` or `Singularity` instead of installing dependencies on each GPU machine.
-Below are the steps for creating Docker and Singularity containers.
+Below are the steps for creating `Singularity` containers.

 All example scripts are stored at the [container](container/) folder.

-The following is an example of environment setup using `Singularity`.

 ### 1. Install Singularity